What is a surge and what can I do to protect my appliances?

 No. Like most products, surge protectors vary in quality.
 Careful attention must be paid to how a surge protector meets your requirements.
 Read the information on the box carefully and consult the checklist that follows.

 Look for surge protection devices that carry a “UL 1449” label.
 Surge protectors also carry a “joule” and/or “surge-current” rating.
-The higher the rating of these two categories, the better is the quality of the internal surge-stopping components.
+The higher the rating of these two categories, the better the quality of the internal surge-stopping components.
 Another important performance characteristic is the “clamping voltage.”
 This is the voltage that the surge protector will let through to your equipment before it diverts it to ground (a lower clamping voltage is better—see checklist for recommendations).
 A quality device will have status lights that will display correct input wiring configuration and failure indicator lights or buzzers to signify whether the device is working properly.

 Expect to pay about $45–$100 for a higher quality eight-outlet plug strip with an internal phone protector.
 Stay away from those $8 specials.
 A residential circuit panel-mounted surge protector of higher quality will cost in excess of $100.